 - We stress the importance of being friends to all people.

 - We believe that by embracing the unique experiences and varied backgrounds among our students, faculty, staff, and families, we learn to affirm and respect ourselves and others.

 - We believe that accommodations may be needed among our students.
 Students demonstrate differences in learning, physical, emotional, social, cultures, religions, beliefs, practices, etc. Our faculty and staff work in tandem with the Intermediate Unit to support students.

-Erie Day School is currently enrolling students for the 2022-2023 and 2023-2024 school years; admissions occur on a rolling basis dependent upon grade availability.
+Erie Day School is currently enrolling students.
+Admissions occur on a rolling basis dependent upon grade availability.
 Prospective student shadowing is also recommended and can be arranged as well.

 The Erie Day School admissions process includes several steps:

 - Attend an Open House or schedule a personal tour

 - Schedule a student ‘shadow’ day for your child

 - Submit an Admissions Application